phillmv/okayfail.com/source/2018/financialization-fire-burns-cities.html.markdown

 ---
 layout: post
-title: Financialization Is A Fire That Burns Cities
+subject: Financialization Is A Fire That Burns Cities
 hide: true
 ---